tt219493/DrugResponseModel.jl/README.md

 [![DOI](https://zenodo.org/badge/186165308.svg)](https://zenodo.org/badge/latestdoi/186165308)

 ---
+### Project: Optimizing the Number of Sub-phases in Drug Response Model

-Edited for projects in C&S Bio 185 and C&S Bio M187
+Edited for projects in C&S Bio 185 and C&S Bio M187 at UCLA.
+Reports and figures for projects are available in the folders `185` and `M187`.
-Reports and figures for projects are available in the folders `185` and `M187` 185 project was a short group project while M187 project was a more refined expansion.
+185 project was a short group project while M187 project was a more refined expansion.

 Main changes include being able to alter the number of sub-phases used in the ODE model.

-To utilize changes, change `src/DrugResponseModel.jl` to include `XX_185.jl` or `XX_M187.jl`.
+To utilize changes, change `src/DrugResponseModel.jl` to include `XX_185.jl` or `XX_M187.jl`. \
 Examples of use are included within my unorganized experiments in the Jupyter Notebooks.

 ---